-Ms Isaacs asked the panel to feed back any suggestions on how the local communities could help and support new arrivals
+Ms Isaacs asked the panel to feed back any suggestions on how the local communities could help and support new arrivals.

-RESOLVED - That the panel feedback any suggestions to Ms Isaacs on how the local communities could help and support new arrivals.
+RESOLVED - That the report be noted and the panel feed back any suggestions to Ms Isaacs on how the local communities could help and support new arrivals.

-SPC.9 ROUGH SLEEPERS INITIATIVE 2022-2025
+SPC.10 ROUGH SLEEPERS INITIATIVE 2022-2025

-The panel considered report on the rough sleeper initiative 2022-2025.
+The panel considered a report on the rough sleeper initiative 2022-2025.

-A member queried the current breakdown of rough sleeper between men and women.
+A member queried the current breakdown of rough sleepers between men and women.
 Ms Chadwick confirmed that approximately 80% were men and 20% women.
 She explained that there were transient groups of people and those on the cusp of rough sleeping who needed the intervention which the funding would provide to prevent them becoming rough sleepers in the first place.

-Where there any new people into the system was a question raised a member.
-Ms Chadwick explained that officers were worried that the impact of debt was a concern, and they were seeing a trend in new rough sleepers as a result of debt and an increase because of visitors sleeping rough in tents.
-She confirmed that officers were analysing the trends although they had to be careful when asking why people were rough sleeping.
+The panel questioned whether there were any new people into the system.
+Ms Chadwick explained that they were seeing a trend in new rough sleepers as a result of debt and an increase because of visitors sleeping rough in tents.
+She confirmed that officers were analysing the trends, although they had to be careful when asking why people were rough sleeping.

-The number of persistent rough sleepers was quired by a member.
+The number of persistent rough sleepers was queried by a member.
 Ms Chadwick confirmed there were between 2-3 people they saw frequently, and the others fluctuated depending on circumstances She reassured the panel that they worked with a local housing provider with good quality accommodation for rough sleepers and multi-agency support was put in place for the individuals to engage with.
-Regular welfare checks were carried out on the streets however one of the issues was when people were in the criminal justice system and were recalled to prison.
+Regular welfare checks were carried out on the streets, however, one of the issues was when people were in the criminal justice system and were recalled to prison.
 There was an opportunity to work with probation service within Harbour Place to prevent homelessness.